 Major Depressive Disorder, commonly referred to as depression, is a mood disorder that affects 350,000,000 people globally.
 Depression causes a persistent feeling of sadness and loss of interest that is more than just a case of the blues.
 It affects how you feel, think and behave and can lead to a variety of emotional and physical problems.
 But don't get discouraged.
-Most people with depression can feel better with medication, psychotherapy, or both.
+Depression can be managed and treated with talk therapy, medication, or a combination of both.

 Symptoms of Depression